Datta-IITJ/CV_Project/README.md

 ### Techniques

 For removal of the watermark we have used different techniques.
-Like for image watermark removal we have used the following methods - <br>
+Like for image watermark removal we have used the following methods -
 For the detection of the watermark the methods used are-
 1. Template Matching<br>
 2. Sift<br>